stleerh/documents/blogs/cli/index.md

   nodejs-basic - http://127.0.0.1:4000
 ```

 Open the mitm proxy url and generate a query to your route.
-You will see queries listed in the proxy web UI with the content displayed:
+You can see queries listed in the proxy web UI with the content displayed:

 ![mitm proxy](./images/mitm_proxy.png)